-Going paperless has been an important goal for businesses around the world for decades.
-Yet even now, almost a quarter of the way through the 21st century, it remains tantalizingly out of reach.
+Switching from paper to fully digital processes has been a dream for businesses around the world for decades.
+Yet even now, almost a quarter of the way through the 21st century, going paperless remains tantalizingly out of reach.

-This subtle change in direction provides the best foundation for using digital transformation to save time and money when completing business tasks.
+The focus on digital processes provides the best foundation for using digital transformation to save time and money in business operations.

 Paper Isn’t Going Anywhere Anytime Soon

 Paper is portable, inexpensive, and requires no electricity.
-Businesses that focus on paper’s strengths while compensating for its weaknesses put themselves in the best position to earn and improve the value of document-oriented processes and transactions.
+Businesses focused on paper’s strengths while compensating for its weaknesses put themselves in the best position to earn and improve the value of document-oriented processes and transactions.

 Certain legal and financial processes cannot work without paper.
-Regulation and security concerns can make a compelling argument for keeping these processes in place as they are.
+Regulation and security concerns continually back the argument for keeping these processes in place as they are.

-Executives that realize this truth are in a unique position to cut down on paper waste without sacrificing the potential value of paper-oriented processes.
+Businesses ready to cut down on paper waste without sacrificing the potential value of paper-oriented processes are in a unique position.
 This is where reducing reliance on paper can generate an effective digital transformation.

 How to Reduce Paper Usage in the Office